 You can find a list of available Further® HSA plans on this page, by clicking the For Individuals tab.
 You'll want to compare the following:

-- Administrative Fee: You and/or your health plan dependent are responsible for the fees associated with their HSA.
+- Administrative Fee: Your health plan dependent us responsible for the fees associated with their HSA.
 If you received your HSA through your employer, they might have chosen to cover your administrative fees for you.
 That won't be the case with this secondary HSA.
+The monthly fees are deducted from the account balance.

 - Credit Ratings: Your dependent can earn interest on their HSA funds.
 The interest rate used is based on the balance of the HSA.